Athavanad: Demographics

-As of the 2011 Census of India, Athavanad had a population of 18,283.
-8,612 (47%) are men, and around 9671(53%) are women.
-The population density is approximately 1,524 people per square kilometer.
-Children under the age of six make up 14% of Athavanad's population.
+As of the 2011 Census of India, Athavanad had a population of 20480.
+9612 (47%) are men, and around 10868 (53%) are women.
+Children under the age of six make up 13.63% of Athavanad's population.

 Malayalam is the most spoken language.

 Culture

 Religion

 Athavanad is predominantly Hindu and Muslim; Duff Muttu, Kolkali, and Aravanamuttu are local traditions.

 Events

 The Kerala Cattle Race (known as Kalappoottu and Maramadi) is a traditional event.
 It was banned in 2014 by a court ruling, as it was deemed to violate a 1960 law pertaining to preventing animal cruelty.